klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 > physical systems that spontaneously reorganize when hit by sufficiently strong fluctuations.
 This reframes "progress"
 > as a cycle of instability → mutation → temporary order.

+> **Interactive Tool**: Explore an [interactive visualization of dissipative systems theory applied to organizational dynamics](../html/dissipative_sys_and_org_dynamics.html).
+This tool allows you to manipulate parameters like environmental turbulence, resource flow rate, and boundary permeability to see how organizations respond when operating in ordered, critical, or chaotic regimes.

 ![Organization as Dissipative System](../images/org-as-dissipative-sys.svg)